ntrivedi01/projects/README.md

 # projects
-Nihar's code repository for new python projects
+Nihar's code repository for new python projects for AIMLOps course